Your Travel Nurse Home

 - Bath products (soap, shampoo, etc)

-- Make you’re apartment a ‘home’.
-I generally make a stop to the local goodwill, or dollar store to pick up a few items to make the new apartment feel a little more like home Some items you may want on this list include:
+In an effort to make my travel nurse home feel a bit more “homey” I generally make a stop to the local goodwill, or dollar store to pick up a few items.
+Some items you may want on this list include:

 - Candles or a few decorative items

 - Outdoor furniture/chairs (especially nice if you have a patio)

 - Holiday Decorations (if you are spending the holidays on contract)

 - Large items that you may not carry with you

 - Snow Shovel (depending on the location)

 If you didn’t find out the following, make sure to drop by the leasing office and ask the following: